 top of page

 Counting varroa mites is interesting, but it does not rid you of them.
 That can be done if the hive design is both humid and well insulated as the ZEST is.
 If you change the hive environment by changing its design features you can be varroa treatment free.
 You just need to make an environment that reduces the varroa replacement value over each generation.
-This is not so hard.
-Forget chemicals.

 Honey bees in Cuba and South America have apparently learned to deal with it.
 The reason is likely to be that the climate is hot and humid.
 The question is how far north it will go in Australia where it is now resident.
 The propensity for varroa to die away in a humid hive was found out by accident when a laboratory hive was accidentally left at a higher humidity than others and that one lost its varroa.
 The precise mechanism of varroa destruction by high humidity remains a mystery.
 A standard bee hive entrance at the floor level with ventilation at the top causes a cooling stack (or flue) effect internally.
 This cools the hive in winter and takes away its humidity all year.
 The temperature difference in winter between inside and out is greater as is the ventilation, when it is not needed, but less so in the summer when it is.